rothirschtec/Key-Distribution-Center/README.md

 First you have to build the latest strongswan version on both devices. [https://blog.rothirsch.tech/strongswan/](https://blog.rothirsch.tech/server_farm/configurations/strongswan/#!install).

-If you want to setup the ipsec gateway you have also to install owncloud. [https://blog.rothirsch.tech/owncloud/](https://blog.rothirsch.tech/server_farm/configurations/owncloud/#!install)
+If you want to set up the ipsec gateway you also have to install owncloud. [https://blog.rothirsch.tech/owncloud/](https://blog.rothirsch.tech/server_farm/configurations/owncloud/#!install)

 ### Other packages